zacmarco/climinal/README.md

 - **Support for default parameters** and dynamically generated values.
 - **Tools for generating C code from XML/JSON definitions.**

+## Callback implementation

+# Command Callback
+The command callback in Climinal is defined with the signature:

+`int cbk(FILE* in, FILE* out, const Cmdinfo *info, const char* line, void *cookie)`

+### Parameters:

+- **FILE\* in and FILE\* out:**
+These represent the input and output streams, respectively.
+They allow the callback to read user input and write output directly.

+ - **const Cmdinfo \*info:**
+This pointer provides metadata about the command being executed.
+It typically contains details such as the command name, its description, and the parameters expected by the command.

+- **const char\* line:**
+This is the raw command line entered by the user.
+It can be parsed further if needed.

+- **void \*cookie:**
+The cookie argument is a user-defined pointer that can be set when registering the command.
+It is used to pass additional context or custom data to the callback without altering the function’s signature.
+For example, you might use it to store configuration data or a pointer to a resource that the callback requires to perform its work.

+### Return Value:

+The callback returns an int—typically 0 to indicate success or a non-zero value to signal an error.

+## Value Completion Callback
+The value completion callback is defined with the following signature:

+`int values_cbk(char **val, void *cookie)`

+### Parameters:

+- **char \*\*val:**
+This is a pointer to an array of strings.
+The completion callback is expected to fill this array with possible completions for the value currently being typed by the user.

+- **void \*cookie:**
+Similar to the command callback, the cookie here is a user-defined pointer that allows you to pass additional contextual information to the completion callback.
+This might include state or configuration details needed to generate the appropriate list of completions.

+### Return Value:

+The function returns an int—usually representing the number of completions added to the array.

+## Navigational Macros
+Climinal provides several macros to simplify the retrieval and handling of command parameters.
+These macros abstract away the underlying details of parameter storage and help maintain a consistent interface.
+The key macros are:

+- **CLIMINAL_GET_DEFVAL:**
+Retrieves the default value for a parameter.
+If the user does not supply a value, this macro is used to fetch what should be used as the default.

+- **CLIMINAL_GET_PARAM_NAME:**
+Returns the name of a given parameter.
+This is useful for generating help messages or error messages indicating which parameter is missing or misconfigured.

+- **CLIMINAL_GET_PARAM_NUM:**
+Obtains the number of parameters expected or provided for a command.
+This helps in validating whether the correct number of arguments has been supplied by the user.

+- **CLIMINAL_GET_PARAM_NUM_VAL:**
+Specifically used to retrieve a parameter that is expected to be a numeric value.
+It typically performs the necessary conversion from string to a numeric type and validates the value.

+- **CLIMINAL_GET_PARAM_VAL:**
+Retrieves the string value of a command parameter.
+This macro is used when a parameter is expected to be a textual value.

+These macros are designed to reduce boilerplate code when handling command parameters and to ensure that commands have a consistent way of accessing parameter data.
+They make it easier to write commands that are both robust and user-friendly.

 ## Download and Installation
 ### Cloning the Repository
 ```sh